JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

-# zkWasm Rust SDK and Rest ABI
+# zkWasm Rust SDK and REST ABI
-## Overview of zkWasm Rust SDK and Rest ABI
+## Overview of zkWasm Rust SDK and REST Service ABI

 The zkWasm Rust SDK provides essential building blocks for developing zero-knowledge WebAssembly applications.
 Such as Host(Builtin) Functions like Input/Output, Merkel Tree, Poseidon Signature, etc, and also some useful traits for state management and trace such as key-value pair storage, debug print, etc.